kdeldycke/workflows/readme.md

 - Sphinx documentation building & deployment, and `autodoc` updates
 - Label management, with file-based and content-based rules

 Nothing is done behind your back.
-A PR is created everytime a change is proposed, so you can inspect it, ala dependabot.
+A PR is created every time a change is proposed, so you can inspect it, ala dependabot.

 ## `gha-utils` CLI